walkeriniraq/twitarr/README.md

 instance or you will get very angry controller exceptions.

 You will need to make the config/application.yml file.
 There's already an example with some good defaults in config/application_example.yml, you just change the secret_token.
 You can generate one using the command "rake secret".

+This was originally compatible in both MRI and JRuby - in theory it still is although it might require a little effort to get the image gems working in both.
+Anyone who wants to put in the effort is welcome to.